tnballo/high-assurance-rust/src/engage.md

 # Engage with this Book!
 ---

-## Send Feedback or Questions
+## Submit Feedback, Questions, Issues, or PRs

-Spotted a factual or grammatical error?
 Have general feedback?
 Or maybe a burning question?